loicleray/WOAH_WAHIS.ReportRetriever/README.md

 # OIE_WAHIS.ReportRetriever
 Automatically download publicly available animal disease reports from the World Organisation for Animal Health WAHIS database.
 Researchers can filter and download disease outbreak information to Excel Spreadsheets, without having to do it manually.

+---
-**Made with ♥ by [Loic Leray](https://loicleray.com).
+*Made with ♥ by [Loic Leray](https://loicleray.com).
 I hope that these tools will help epidemiologists and researchers with their projects.
-If you use this tool I'd really appreciate if you showed me the projects you're working on.**
+If you use this tool I'd really appreciate if you showed me the projects you're working on.*
+---

-## Intro
+## Introduction
 This document describes a new method for "web scraping" data from the World Organisation for Animal Health's (WOAH, previously OIE) World Animal Health Information System (WAHIS).
 It replaces [previous efforts to automate WAHIS data download](https://onlinelibrary.wiley.com/doi/abs/10.1111/tbed.14133?casa_token=V85WAk0RTFMAAAAA:lPcjIz-Os652-5RChFVqjZcWOhrb-8IdP6IKr5CsoS9NfCoP5CwVUiNPY78-GYhEO1cSM1m4CUeKvg).